docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 imCheckTrim8
 ================================================================================

-- param1 - :ref:`importers/structure-descriptions.imCheckTrimRec`*
+- param1 - :ref:`imCheckTrimRec* <importers/structure-descriptions.imCheckTrimRec>`
-- param2 - :ref:`importers/structure-descriptions.imFileAccessRec8`*
+- param2 - :ref:`imFileAccessRec8* <importers/structure-descriptions.imFileAccessRec8>`

 Called before Premiere trims a clip, to check if a clip can be trimmed at the specified boundaries.